Dissipation of documented assets can be used as a compensating factor to help a HECM reverse mortgage applicant overcome a residual income shortfall.

 If an applicant doesn’t meet the residual income standard, the lender may be required to set up a life expectancy set-aside (LESA) unless the applicant can document compensating factors that make up for the income shortfall.

 One of the allowable compensating factors under the FHA guidelines is asset dissipation.
-Any cash asset that can be documented can potentially be dissipated, including funds in 401Ks, IRAs, Roth IRAs, checking accounts, savings accounts, money markets, etc.
+Any proven cash asset can potentially be dissipated, including funds in 401(k) accounts, IRAs, Roth IRAs, checking accounts, savings accounts, money markets, etc.

 How much can be dissipated first depends on whether the asset is taxable or not.
-If the asset can be converted to cash with no tax penalties (such as checking accounts, money markets, Roth IRAs, etc.), then 100% of the asset can be counted toward dissipation.
-If the asset can only be converted to cash with a tax penalty (401Ks, traditional IRAs, etc.), then only 85% of the asset can be used for dissipation.
+If the asset can be converted to cash with no tax penalty (such as checking accounts, money markets, Roth IRAs, etc.), then 100% of the asset can be dissipated.
+If the asset can only be converted to cash with a tax penalty (401(k) accounts, traditional IRAs, etc.), then only 85% of the asset can be used for dissipation.

 The amount of imputed hypothetical income is calculated by dividing the qualifying value of the asset by the estimated remaining life span of the borrower (based on Loan Period 2 of the Assumed Loan Periods for Computations of Total Annual Loan Cost Rates).